 The event, which is part of the Solo Northern Travellers Series, is planned to be a three race series with the first race not starting before 11.00 am.
 For all the details about the event please click here to read and/or download the Notice Of Race: Notice of Race – Solo Open 2016

 Fancy having a go?

-If you would like to arrange to come for a Taster Session before the start of next training course (which is on Friday 3rd June) please e-mail your contact details (ideally including your mobile phone number) off to us at email@example.com.
+If you wish to arrange to come for a Taster Session please e-mail your contact details (ideally including your mobile phone number) off to us at email@example.com.
 As we normally organise these sessions as part of one of our ‘Friendly Friday’ sessions, please could you provide us with the dates of a couple of Fridays when you would be available.

 Following on from having had a Taster Session you can then come on one of our Introduction To Sailing courses.
 With our club members on hand to get you up and sailing, you’re sure to have a great time and, by the end of these sessions, you will have had a go at helming, crewing, sailing upwind and sailing downwind.

-Of course, if you really take to the sport you can seamlessly progress to an RYA Dinghy Level 1 (Start Sailing) and Dinghy Level 2 (Basic Skills) course which usually follows on from our Introduction To Sailing course and/or you could confidently join our club racing by crewing for one of our club members.
+Of course, if you really take to the sport you can seamlessly progress to an RYA Dinghy Start Sailing (Level 1) and Dinghy Basic Skills (Level 2) course which usually follows on from our Introduction To Sailing course and/or you could confidently join our club racing by crewing for one of our club members.